 TMJ dentist Dr. Jeffrey S. Haddad has the training and equipment to get a scientific diagnosis that can put you on the path to proper treatment and relief.

-If you are in the Detroit area, please call (248) 480-0085 today for an appointment at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+If you are in the Detroit area, please call (248) 480-0085 today for an appointment at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.